Your Cart

 While probiotics may not directly affect collagen production, they can indirectly support collagen synthesis in the body by supporting a healthy gut microbiome and gut lining integrity.
 This, in turn, can help support nutrient absorption and support overall healthy immune system function.

-You’ll find probiotics in fermented foods such as yogurt, kefir, sauerkraut, kimchi and kombucha.
+You’ll find probiotics in probiotic foods such as yogurt, kefir, sauerkraut, kimchi and kombucha.
 Additionally, you can supplement with probiotics to further support gut health.

-We recommend a hardy type of probiotics called SBOs (soil-based organisms), such as our SBO Probiotics for Women capsules.
+We recommend a hardy type of probiotics called SBOs (soil-based organisms).
 Why SBOs?
 Because they’re resilient to the harsh environment of the stomach and capable of making their way to the right parts of the gut where they can be most beneficial.

 icon-subscribe-save